PhD in Clinical-Community Psychology

 A doctoral dissertation must be carried out successfully and approved by a doctoral dissertation committee.
 The dissertation committee will consist of at least four members.
-It is recommended that the dissertation chair be on the same campus as the student.
-There must be at least one committee member from each psychology department at UAF and UAA.
-Content areas can vary widely, but must be related to clinical, community, or cross-cultural issues and applicable in Alaska settings.
+Content areas can vary widely, but must be related to clinical, community, or multicultural issues and applicable in Alaska settings.

 Advancement to Internship

-A full-time, 18 credit (one-year) predoctoral internship is required.
+A full-time, 18-credit (one-year) internship is required.
 This internship should meet the criteria laid out by the American Psychological Association (APA); selection of an Association of Psychology Postdoctoral and Internship Centers (APPIC)-approved internship is encouraged.
 Placements in Alaska are preferred, but not required.

 APA Ethical Guidelines

-Strict compliance with APA ethical guidelines is required throughout participation in the degree program.
+Strict compliance with APA Ethical Principles of Psychologists and Code of Conduct is required throughout participation in the degree program.
 Violations can result in immediate dismissal from the program and failure to graduate.
 Completion of an annual disclosure statement is also required.
 Affirmative answers may result in dismissal from the program and failure to graduate.
-The disclosure statement may be viewed on the program website.

 Program Student Learning Outcomes